 If the scatter is known to $\Delta\sigmalnM = 0.01$, then a survey of $M \geq 10^{14}~\hiMsun$ clusters yields an aggregate precision on $\sigma_8$ of 0.26\%, 0.24\%, and 0.10\% for DES-like, HLS-like, and LSST-like survey parameters, respectively.
 For a single $\Delta z = 0.1$ redshift bin centered at $z=0.7$, the corresponding errors on $\sigma_8(z=0.7)$ are 0.91\%, 0.83\%, and 0.60\%.
 The errors on the mean cluster mass in this redshift bin are 1.9\%, 1.3\%, and 0.57\%.
 If the cluster mass threshold is $2\times 10^{14}~\hiMsun$ instead of $1 \times 10^{14}~\hiMsun$, then the constraints on $\sigma_8(z)$ degrade by roughly a factor of two.

-For a statistics-limited survey with the same cluster mass threshold, the greater area of an LSST-like survey (or a {\it Euclid}-like survey) wins easily over the greater depth of an HLS-like survey.
-(See \citealt{Eifler20WFIRSTLSST} for a similar comparison of cosmic shear and a detailed discussion of {\it Roman}+LSST synergies and of possible alternative strategies for the HLS.)
+For a statistics-limited survey with the same cluster mass threshold, the greater area of an LSST-like survey (or a {\rm Euclid}-like survey) wins easily over the greater depth of an HLS-like survey.
+(See \citealt{Eifler20WFIRSTLSST} for a similar comparison of cosmic shear and a detailed discussion of {\rm Roman}+LSST synergies and of possible alternative strategies for the HLS.)
 However, realizing this advantage requires accurate external knowledge of $\sigmalnM$.
-For a DES-like or HLS-like survey, a prior with $\Delta\sigmalnM = 0.05$ is sufficient for limited (20\%) degradation of the aggregate $\sigma_8$ constraint, but for an LSST-like survey the corresponding requirement is $\Delta\sigmalnM = 0.016$.
-We emphasize that our forecasts allow a different, independent value of $\sigmalnM$ in each redshift bin and do not assume any specific form of redshift evolution.
+For a DES-like or HLS-like survey, a prior with $\Delta\sigmalnM = 0.05$ is sufficient for limited (20\%) degradation of the aggregate $\sigma_8$ constraint, but for an LSST-like survey, the corresponding requirement is $\Delta\sigmalnM = 0.016$.
+We emphasize that our forecasts allow for a different, independent value of $\sigmalnM$ in each redshift bin and do not assume any specific form of redshift evolution.

 Cluster weak lensing surveys can yield stringent tests of cosmological model predictions of matter clustering, and thus of dark energy and modified gravity theories.
-Our results highlight the importance of constraining $\sigmalnM$, which will require careful combination of multi-wavelength data sets and numerical simulations.
-For a DES-like survey, \cite{Salcedo20} forecast that the combination of cluster--galaxy cross-correlation and galaxy auto-correlation can achieve $\Delta\sigmalnM \approx 0.1$, which is already sufficient for an 0.5\% constraint on $\sigma_8$ (see Figure~\ref{fig:constraints_surveys_aggregated}).
+Our results highlight the importance of constraining $\sigmalnM$, which will require a careful combination of multiwavelength data sets and numerical simulations.
+For a DES-like survey, \cite{Salcedo20} forecast that the combination of cluster--galaxy cross-correlation and galaxy auto-correlation can achieve $\Delta\sigmalnM \approx 0.1$, which is already sufficient for a 0.5\% constraint on $\sigma_8$ (see Figure~\ref{fig:constraints_surveys_aggregated}).